Advanced Aerodynamics and Structures Inc.

 AASI or Advanced Aerodynamics and Structures Inc (originally ASI, Aerodynamics and Structures Inc.) was an aircraft maker, headquartered in Long Beach, California.
 The company was financed by US based Business Tycoon Late Hameed Hamza and co-owned by Darius Sharifzade and Huzefa H. to develop and manufacture a line of business aircraft of unconventional configuration, the Jetcruzer.

 But the Jetcruzer program was later hampered by a lengthy development and although the prototype version (the 450) had flown as early as 1989, by 2002 AASI still did not have Jetcruzer in production.
 That year AASI acquired the assets of the Mooney Aircraft Company and changed its name to the Mooney Aerospace Group (MASG).

 Shortly thereafter, MASG suspended development of the Jetcruzer to focus on Mooney's line of light aircraft.
 The Jetcruzer assets were put up for auction in November 2003 and sold to Innova Aircraft.

 This was not enough to save the company and in 2004, MASG sold off the Mooney assets to Allen Holding Finance.

+History

+Advanced Aerodynamics and Structures was founded in 1983 in Burbank, California, by Darius Sharifzadeh, an aeronautical engineer and airline pilot, to develop and produce a new generation of unconventional-looking business jets, the Jetcruzer.
+The future aircraft, similar in design to the Beechcraft Model 2000 Starship, was to be a monoplane with swept metal wings and a canard tail, with the turboprop engine driving the propeller located at the rear of a composite fuselage.

+The Jetcruzer 450 prototype began flight testing in early 1989, when AASE became Advanced Aerodynamics and Structures Inc (AASI).
+Taiwanese industrialist Song Gen Yeh provided the necessary US$20 million, and Carl Chen, a former space specialist at Hughes, was appointed president.
+It soon became apparent that the unpressurized AASI Jetcruzer 450 was unlikely to find a place in the business jet market.
+It was therefore abandoned in favor of a more ambitious aircraft, the AASI Jetcruzer 500.
+Capable of carrying six passengers, it was announced at a price of US$900,000.
+By way of comparison, the Socata TBM-700, which was much more conventional for similar power and capacity, was then priced at $1.4 million.

+AASI also announced the development of several similar aircraft: